Guarding Your Privacy

 Pay by credit or charge card.

 Be sure to print a copy of your purchase order and confirmation number for your records.
 Since the Federal Mail or Telephone Order Merchandise Rule covers orders made online, your merchandise must be delivered to you within 30 days.
 If there are delays, the company must notify you.

 Be creative when you establish a password, and never give it to anyone.
 Avoid using a telephone number, birth date, or a portion of your Social Security number.
 Instead use a combination of numbers, letters, and symbols.

 Minnesota law helps consumers protect themselves from new account fraud by allowing any consumer to freeze his or her credit report by simply contacting a consumer reporting agency and requesting a credit report freeze.
 A credit report freeze will deny identity thieves access to the consumer’s credit history and prevent them from obtaining new credit cards or loans under the consumer’s name.

 Any Minnesotan can impose such a freeze on his or her personal credit report for any reason.
-Victims of identity theft can have their credit reports frozen without charge.
-Non-victims can proactively freeze their credit report for a $5 fee.
+There is no charge for placing a security freeze.
 When a credit reporting agency receives a freeze request, it must place the freeze within three days of the request, and provide a unique PIN to the consumer within 10 days of the request.

 The consumer may then use the PIN to temporarily lift or “thaw” his or her report for a specific period of time or for a specific creditor.
 For example, suppose that you are looking to purchase a new car.
 If you know that you want to buy the car from Dealership XYZ, you may contact the credit reporting agencies and allow that specific dealership to access your credit report.
 Or you may request that your credit report be accessible to any creditor for a specific period of time, such as 30 days, to give you time to shop at several dealerships.
 After the specified time, your credit report will automatically refreeze.